OnlyF0uR/collatz-conjecture/README.md

-# collatz-conjecture-julia
+# collatz-conjecture
-Simple "Collatz Conjecture" in the Julia language.
+Simple "Collatz Conjecture" will probably add multiple languages later on, for now Julia.